Marcus Smart Says He’s Encountered Racism At TD Garden, Supports DeMarcus Cousins After He Faced Racist Slur

-Boston Celtics guard Marcus Smart is opening up about racism he says he encountered at the team’s home arena TD Garden, with fans of his own team using racist insults against him earlier in his career.
+Boston Celtics guard Marcus Smart is opening up about the racism he says he encountered at the team’s home arena, TD Garden, with fans of his own team using racist insults against him earlier in his career.

-Smart spoke out in support of DeMarcus Cousins, who himself was the subject of racist taunts from a fan at TD Garden who has now been banned from the arena.
+Smart spoke out in support of DeMarcus Cousins, who himself was the subject of racist taunts from a fan at TD Garden, who has now been banned from the arena.
 The team released a statement on Friday saying that the fan directed the racial slur — reportedly the N-word — at the Golden State Warriors center.

 Before Friday’s game, some members of the Boston Celtics sounded off on the incident, including coach Brad Stevens.